lucabello/owasp-logger/README.md

 ```

 The `owasp_event` attribute will be mapped as-is to **structured metadata** in Loki.
 The metadata existing with this format is foundational to any dashboard trying to visualize OWASP information.

+While writing directly to a backend (e.g., Loki) is sometimes technically possible, having an OpenTelemetry Collector as a **normalization point** makes sure labels are what we expect to see.

 Given that logs can have various formats depending on the application, the easiest way to get those attributes in place is to configure some *custom processors* in an OpenTelemetry Collector to parse the OWASP information from your log line.
 The following sections explain how to do so.